labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step4.md

 # Creating a Custom Container Class

-While the column-oriented approach saves memory, it breaks compatibility with code that expects data to be in the form of a list of dictionaries.
-To solve this problem, we can create a custom container class that presents a row-oriented interface while storing data in a column-oriented format internally.
+In data processing, the column-oriented approach is great for saving memory.
+However, it can cause issues when your existing code expects data to be in the form of a list of dictionaries.
+To solve this problem, we'll create a custom container class.
+This class will present a row-oriented interface, which means it will look and act like a list of dictionaries to your code.
+But internally, it will store data in a column-oriented format, helping us save memory.

-1. Open the `readrides.py` file in the WebIDE editor and add the following class:
+1. First, open the `readrides.py` file in the WebIDE editor.
+We're going to add a new class to this file.
+This class will be the foundation of our custom container.

 ```python
 # Add this to readrides.py